Political Science 1 - Government of the United States and California » 2019 » Quiz 9

 Which of the following helps to explain why voter turnout is lower in the United States than in other democracies?

-The United States elects fewer officeholders.
+A. The United States hold fewer elections

-The United States has a multiple partisan election system.
+C. The United States has a multiple partisan election system.

 Question #8